nick-jones/php-ucd/README.md

 //  <snip>
 ```

+#### Codepoint Lookup

-Furthermore, locating an individual character by its codepoint value is just as trivial:
+Locating an individual character by its codepoint value is trivial:

 ```php
 $collection = Collection::fromFullDatabase();